 What must be disclosed, therefore, are statistics from reports of alleged criminal incident.
-It is not necessary for the crime to have been investigated by the police or a campus security authority, nor must a finding of guilt or responsibility be made to disclose the statistic.
+It is not necessary for the crime to have been investigated by the police or a campus security authority, nor must a finding of guilt or responsibility be made to disclose the statistics.
 A campus security authority is not responsible for determining authoritatively whether a crime took place-that is the function of law enforcement personnel.
-A campus security authority should not try to apprehend the alleged perpetrator of the crime.
+No Campus Security Authority should try to apprehend the alleged perpetrator of the crime.
 That too is the responsibility of law enforcement.
 It's also not a CSA's responsibility to try and convince a victim to contact law enforcement if the victim chooses the option to not do so.

 The preferred way of notifying the RVUCSS is in person.
 Alternatively, CSAs may report Clery-reportable crimes to the RVUCSS by phone or via email and a RVUCSS officer will conduct a follow up to ensure the report is completed with accuracy.
-The following information must be reported to the Clery Compliance Officer (Greg Nygaard, 8401 S. Chambers Rd, Englewood, CO 80112 or 720-891-9698 or gnygaard@rvu.edu):
+The following information must be reported to the Clery Compliance Officer (Kelly J. D. Schroeder, 255 E. Center St, Ivins, UT 84738 or 435-222-1280 or kschroeder@rvu.edu.

-- The details of the incident(s) sufficient to properly classify the type of crime - The location of the incident - The date and time the incident occurred - The date and time the CSA was advised of the crime mandates such notification (such as mandated child abuse reporting laws).
+- The details of the incident(s) sufficient to properly classify the type of crime. - The location of the incident. - The date and time the incident occurred. - The date and time the CSA was advised of the crime.

 CSAs are not expected, required, nor encouraged to share information that identifies the victim or alleged perpetrator with the Clery Compliance Officer.
-CSAs do not share legally-protected, confidential information with the Clery Compliance Officer, without the permission of the involved parties, unless state or federal law
+CSAs do not share legally protected, confidential information with the Clery Compliance Officer, without the permission of the parties involved, unless state or federal law mandates such notification (such as mandated child abuse reporting laws).